mcaceresb/stata-gtools/README.md

 ```

 to compile the plugin and copy the files to `./build`.
 This tries to run
-`make` as one of the steps, so if you are not on Linux you will have to
+`make` as one of the steps, so if you are not on Linux you may have to
 modify `./Makefile`.

 FAQs